JuliaLang/julia/stdlib/Logging/docs/src/index.md

 2. The current logger state is looked up and the message level checked against the logger's cached minimum level, as found by calling [`min_enabled_level`](@ref).
-3. The [`shouldlog`](@ref) function is called with the current logger, taking some minimal information (module,group,id) which can be computed statically.
+3. The [`shouldlog`](@ref) function is called with the current logger, taking some minimal information (level, module, group, id) which can be computed statically.
 Most usefully, `shouldlog` is passed an event `id` which can be used to discard events early based on a cached predicate.

-If all these checks pass, the message and key value pairs are evaluated in full and passed to the current logger via the [`handle_message`](@ref) function.
+If all these checks pass, the message and key--value pairs are evaluated in full and passed to the current logger via the [`handle_message`](@ref) function.
 `handle_message()` may perform additional filtering as required and display the event to the screen, save it to a file, etc.

-Exceptions which occur while generating the log event are captured and logged by default.
-This prevents individual broken events from crashing the application which is helpful when enabling little-used debug events in a production system.
+Exceptions that occur while generating the log event are captured and logged by default.
+This prevents individual broken events from crashing the application, which is helpful when enabling little-used debug events in a production system.
 This behavior can be customized per logger type by extending [`catch_exceptions`](@ref).